-A new strategy interface MetricsFactory has been introduced allowing you to provide custom channel metrics for your MessageChannel s and MessageHandler s.
-By default, a DefaultMetricsFactory provides default implementation of MessageChannelMetrics and MessageHandlerMetrics which are described in the next bullet.
+A strategy interface MetricsFactory has been introduced allowing you to provide custom channel metrics for your MessageChannel s and MessageHandler s.
+By default, a DefaultMetricsFactory provides default implementation of MessageChannelMetrics and MessageHandlerMetrics which are described above.
 To override the default MetricsFactory configure it as described above, by providing a reference to your MetricsFactory bean instance.
 You can either customize the default implementations as described in the next bullet, or provide completely different implementations by extending AbstractMessageChannelMetrics and/or AbstractMessageHandlerMetrics.